ethereum/py-evm/docs/api/eth/tools/api.tools.builders.rst

 .. autofunction:: eth.tools.builder.chain.copy

-    Provides a copy of the chain at the given state.
-Actions performed on the resulting chain will not be represented on the original chain.

 .. autofunction:: eth.tools.builder.chain.import_block

-    Imports the provided ``block`` into the chain.

 .. autofunction:: eth.tools.builder.chain.import_blocks

-    Variadic argument version of :func:`~eth.tools.builder.chain.import_block`

 .. autofunction:: eth.tools.builder.chain.mine_block

-    Mines a new block on the chain.
-Header parameters for the new block can be overridden using keyword arguments.

 .. autofunction:: eth.tools.builder.chain.mine_blocks

-    Variadic argument version of :func:`~eth.tools.builder.chain.mine_block`

 .. autofunction:: eth.tools.builder.chain.chain_split

-    Allows construction of concurrent forks of the chain.

-    Any number of forks may be executed.
-For each fork, provide an iterable of commands.

-    The ``exit_fn`` should accept a single argument which is a multidimensional array of the outputs from each sequence of operations performed on each fork.

 .. autofunction:: eth.tools.builder.chain.at_block_number

-    Rewinds the chain back to the given block number.
-Calls to things like ``get_canonical_head`` will still return the canonical head of the chain, however, you can use ``mine_block`` to mine fork chains.